nati441/ETS1053-15/SET/README.md

  is another handy method when working with sets.
 It checks whether all elements of one set are contained in another set.
 # set_isupperset
 checks if a set contains all elements of another set.
+# set pop
+ removes and returns an arbitrary element from the set.
+ # set remove
+ fruits = {"apple", "banana", "cherry", "date"}

+# Pop an element
+Removes a specific element from the set.
+# set symetric difference
+is the set of elements that are in either of the sets, but not in both.